 The female character is resistant throughout the interaction and at no time gives consent.
 However, as the man is attractive and he provides erotic stimulation, she does experience gratification from the forced sex.
 The scenario places more emphasis on the use of coercion than on the sexual pleasure.

-The results of the study, (which also explored other sexual and aggressive fantasies, self esteem, attitudes to sex and other personality testing) are that 52% of the women had fantasies about forced sex by a man: 32% had fantasies about being raped by a man: 28% - forced oral sex by a man: 16% - forced anal sex: 24% - incapacitated: 17% - forced sex by a woman: 9% - raped by a woman: 9% - forced oral sex by a woman.
+The results of the study—which also explored other sexual and aggressive fantasies, self-esteem, attitudes to sex, and other personality testing—are that 52% of the women had fantasies about forced sex by a man; 32% had fantasies about being raped by a man; 28% had fantasies about forced oral sex by a man; 16% about forced anal sex; 24% about being incapacitated; 17% about forced sex by a woman; 9% about being raped by a woman; and 9% about forced oral sex by a woman.
 Overall, 62% reported having had at least one of these fantasies.

-The team of researchers lead by Dr Jenny Bivona, based at the University of North Texas found that overall, 62% of participants reported having a rape fantasy of some type.
+The team of researchers, led by Jenny Bivona, based at the University of North Texas, found that overall, 62% of participants reported having a rape fantasy of some type.

 It's important to note that while headline writers may focus on the fact women have sexual fantasies about coercive sex, this research finds it's an occasional daydream, not a preoccupation.
 It would be similarly unfair to tar men with the brush of an occasional fantasy they may have.
 When these female fantasies are erotic in character, the male protagonist is always described as highly attractive or otherwise desirable.

-According to this study, entitled 'Women's Rape Fantasies: An Empirical Evaluation of the Major Explanations', a previous common psychological theory as to why women should fantasise about rape or forced sex was termed 'sexual blame avoidance'.
+According to this study, entitled 'Women's Rape Fantasies: An Empirical Evaluation of the Major Explanations,' a previous common psychological theory as to why women should fantasize about rape or forced sex was termed 'sexual blame avoidance.'
 This theory was about women avoiding taking responsibility for sexual desires.
-The hypothesis argued that women have been socialised by our culture to work hard at not being perceived as promiscuous or overly sexual.
-For example, stigmatising labels, such as ''tramp'' and ''slut,'' are invoked which control or restrict female sexuality.
+The hypothesis argued that women have been socialized by our culture to work hard at not being perceived as promiscuous or overly sexual.
+For example, stigmatizing labels, such as ''tramp'' and ''slut,'' are invoked which control or restrict female sexuality.

 The results of this study found no support for this theory.

-In direct contrast to 'sexual blame avoidance', is the 'openness to sexual experience' theory.
+In direct contrast to 'sexual blame avoidance' is the 'openness to sexual experience' theory.
 Instead of being driven by repressed sexuality, this supposition is rape fantasies derive from a generally open, tolerant and guilt-free attitude toward sex.
-It was this theory which received the strongest support in this new research by Dr Bivona and colleagues.
+It was this theory that received the strongest support in this new research by Bivona and colleagues.